Abhi1326/WebSharTask/README.md

  1 localhost:3000/

- 2 localhost:3000/home                //login needed // General Page Displaying about Kayako and Task Route That so given, Along with my GitHub ,GitLab and Linkedin link.
+ 2 localhost:3000/home                //login needed // General Page Displaying about WebShar and Task that so given, Along with my GitHub ,GitLab and Linkedin link.t

  3 localhost:3000/task               //Nothing But Displaying my profile